dmartinvega/warping-images/README.md

     python affine.py

+The resulting image and matrix will be saved into `results/` folder.

 We defined parameters to make the warping.
 You can adjust those transformation values to suit your needs in the variable `pts2` in `affine.affine_transformation()` and `perspective.perspective_transformation()`.

 ## Use cases